 Nyakongo zone.
 Homa Bay County: 2011 230 girls drop out of school 20164 girls drop out of school 2017 NO girls drop out

-WE HAVE DISCOVERED that integrating a health and life skills curriculum, Dignity Kit supplies and gender-sensitive latrines - with availability of high school scholarships - exponentially reinforces a program dedicated to girls' empowerment and school retention.
+WE HAVE DISCOVERED that integrating a menstrual health management and life skills curriculum, Dignity Kit supplies and gender-sensitive latrines - with availability of high school scholarships - exponentially reinforces a program dedicated to girls' empowerment and school retention.
 "When I was in Standard 6, only one girl was in the top ten of our class.
 Then KSHP trained us and made us confident.
 This year in Standard 8, girls lead the boys.
 Out of the top ten students, eight are girls!
 Four girls are in the top five at my school today," boasted Rose Auma, Alego Primary School.

 KSHP is a registered 501(c)(3) non-profit charity.

 WHY GIRLS CLUB Girls in this impoverished region lack opportunity to learn their potential and develop essential life skills.
 The absence of fact-based health/gender education places them at high risk for pregnancy, early marriage and HIV-infection.

 WHAT WE DO To improve girls' self-confidence, health awareness and decision-making, KSHP promotes an integrated learning and skills-building program that benefits more than 3,400 girls.
 Trained teacher mentors conduct weekly meetings on topics relevant to girls' health, AIDS-prevention education and life skills development.
 A KSHP-produced Girl Child Manual gives teachers resources for guided discussion to help girls improve critical thinking and boost self-esteem.